Small Budget, Big Impact: How the Right Website Pays for Itself

 Do you have a small organization that provides a valuable service or sells wonderful products, but few people seem to know about you?

 According to recent research compiled by Forbes, there are currently more than one billion websites, a new website is created every three seconds, and 29% of business is conducted online.
-Unsurprisingly, 43% of small businesses were planning to invest in improved website performance because 48% of internet users' first perception of business credibility is determined by their websites.
+Unsurprisingly, 43% of small businesses planned to invest in improving website performance, as their websites are the first impression for 48% of internet users.

-These statistics emphasize the importance for all organizations to have a well-designed and optimized website for reputational credibility, industry thought leadership, and opportunities for returns on website investment, either through increased grants and private donations for non-profits or online sales for businesses.
+These statistics emphasize the importance of all organizations having a well-designed, optimized website for reputational credibility, industry thought leadership, and opportunities for return on website investment, whether through increased grants and private donations for non-profits or online sales for businesses.

 A professionally designed website is essential to achieving those goals.
 For smaller organizations concerned about the cost of developing a website, know that one can be developed affordably and deliver a solid return on investment.